CharlieWoodhouse/CharlieWoodhouse/README.md

 My journey in computing is driven by curiosity, discipline, and the desire to keep improving.
 I am interested in building practical software, exploring creative technology, understanding how systems work, and turning ideas into clean, functional digital solutions.

-Like a survivor moving through hostile ground, I treat every challenge as another round to clear, another system to understand, and another opportunity to become stronger.

 ---

 ## 🎯 Current Objectives